mparra-mpz/Pathfinder/README.md

 # Pathfinder

-Please visit the wiki project to get more information.
+In the wiki section you will find more information about this project.